-- 5(a) Suitable (and Unsuitable) Extinguishing Media: Steam, water fog, CO2, foam, dry chemicals or sand.
-Small fires Foam, CO2, Dry Chemical, Water Spray.
-Large Fires Water Spray, fog or foam. - 5(b) Specific Hazards Arising from the Chemical: Incompatibility (materials to avoid) heat, and flames.
-When burned, toxic smoke and vapor may be emitted including, oxides of carbon, metal oxides and other toxic vapors. - 5(c) Special Protective Equipment and Precautions for Fire-fighters: Self-contained NIOSH approved respiratory protection and full protective clothing should be worn when fumes and/or smoke from fire are present.
+- 5(a) Suitable (and Unsuitable) Extinguishing Media: Use extinguishers appropriate for surrounding materials. - 5(b) Specific Hazards Arising from the Chemical: Not applicable for solid product. - 5(c) Special Protective Equipment and Precautions for Fire-fighters: Self-contained NIOSH approved respiratory protection and full protective clothing should be worn when fumes and/or smoke from fire are present.
 Heat and flames cause emittance of acrid smoke and fumes.
 Do not release runoff from fire control methods to sewers or waterways.
 Firefighters should wear full face-piece self-contained breathing apparatus and chemical protective clothing with thermal protection.
 Direct water stream will scatter and spread flames and, therefore, should not be used.